drunarayan/python4astronomy/readme.md

 [JupyterHub Login](https://bushastrolab.com/hub/login)

 We will be using the Brief Programs Slack channel #python-intro for any questions you may have.
-Please look for this channel in the {Brief Programs Slack](http://briefprograms.slack.com)
+Please look for this channel in the [Brief Programs Slack](http://briefprograms.slack.com)

 Login to JupyterHub with your firstname you provided in your registration for this course